HemingwayLee/subway.js/README.md

 <div id="subway-display"></div>
 ```

-Optionally create another `<div>` tag to contain the data for the map.
-If you choose not to create a separate tag, data will be read from the display tag. `data-debug="true"` can be included to display a grid for referencing.
+`data-debug="true"` can be included to display a grid for referencing.
 The width and height of the canvas will be determined automatically from the elements created.
 ```html
 <div id="subway" data-debug="true"></div>
 ```